Shreyav29/Coursera-Natural-Language-Processing-Specialization/C1 Natural Language Processing with Classification and Vector Spaces/Week3/README.md

 - Question answering
 - Paraphrasing
 - Summarizing

 They can also be used to capture dependencies between words in a sentence.
-They are helpful in answering questions with who? what? how? questions information extraction
+They are helpful in answering questions with "who? what? how?" questions information extraction.
 - Machine translation
 - Chatbot programming